 I explore architecture that begins with intent.
 In Goal-Oriented Architecture, software is shaped around the goals it exists to achieve, not just data structures or workflows.
 This perspective brings clarity, alignment, and purpose to system design, making every part of the codebase traceable to real-world outcomes.

-Read more: Technical Debt, More Than Code, More Than a MetaphorEric Evans’ DDD has always been an inspiration and game changer for me.
+Read more: Why We Learn More from Broken Tests than from Perfect OnesEric Evans’ DDD has always been an inspiration and game changer for me.
 This book has played a huge role in shaping my mind as a software developer on how to think practically, effectively and constructively about this field, and sharpening my modeling and design lens in this field as a key driver of “discovering better ways to develop software”!

 As a DDD expert and teacher, I launched DDD School as a startup to educate, consult and share my thoughts, learning and experience in modeling and designing software development